 Delivery Managers are not responsible for testing, writing stories or assisting Product Managers.
 They collaborate with PMs as with Developers and Product Designers, ensuring that the team, plan and dependencies are aligned.

 In fact, although it’s common for non-technical Founders to confuse the two roles.
 However, there are clear differences between Delivery Managers and Product Managers.

 Do I need a Delivery Manager?

 All projects need delivery management to ensure the scope agreed in each sprint is delivered on time, budget and to the agreed standard.
 With a Delivery Manager, Developers and Designers can work in a more efficient and focused way, and Founders are happier having a main point of contact to streamline and organise deliverables.

 Delivery Managers also work closely with Founders to ensure they are thinking ahead of what team is needed to deliver future releases and be more proactive with roadmap planning.
 They handle questions, changes and challenges from both sides, so the team can stay focused.

 What are the risks of not having a Delivery Manager?

 Without a Delivery Manager in the project, Developers have to act as unofficial Scrum Masters, which takes them away from coding.
-Often teams are also less organised, get distracted by having to switch context and slow down as a consequence.
+If a company does have an official Scrum Master, some of those responsibilities might be safely managed by them - it's all a matter of team structure and what works better for each project.
+But without a DM (or a SM), teams are often less organised, get distracted by having to switch context and slow down as a consequence.
 As a result, there’s a higher risk of not delivering on time and on budget, as well as less visibility and ownership on progress, pace, risks and blockers.